 These are only the bare essentials of TIG welding techniques, but they should be enough to get someone with the proper experience with working metals and welding going with a new technique.
 As with any welding, it is very important to wear proper safety equipment while TIG welding.
 This includes gloves, mask, apron, and also a respirator should be worn while TIG welding.

-For more tig welding tips and techniques try our free mini course.
-We also recommend this Tig Welding Basics DVD by Ron Covell for excellent tig welding instructions.
-Good for all welding levels..
-It's a must have for your welding library.
+For more tig welding instructions and techniques try our free mini course.
+We also recommend this Tig Welding Basics DVD by Ron Covell for tig welding.
+His basic and advanced dvd's on are for all welding levels.
+They are a must have for your welding library.